Curriculum for the Master of Science in Software Management, Full-Time Degree Program

 Students must commit to either the 12 or 16 month program at the time of application/enrollment and cannot switch between degrees.

-Students kick-off the school year with a mandatory week-long Idea Workshop and Orientation, led by faculty.
+Idea Workshop: Students kick-off the school year with an Idea Workshop and Orientation, led by faculty.
 Students participate in a guided brainstorm and come out with the best ideas for projects to work on during the year.
 Student teams are also formed during this on-ramp to the program.